Skip to main content

 The Legal Challenge to Incentive Structures

 This 30% rule was met with immediate legal challenges.
-The AARP filed a lawsuit against the EEOC, arguing that a of that magnitude was anything but voluntary for the average worker.
+The AARP filed a lawsuit against the EEOC, arguing that a financial incentive of that magnitude was anything but voluntary for the average worker.
 Losing thousands of dollars in premium discounts creates a powerful pressure to disclose personal health information, including family medical history.

 In 2017, a federal court agreed with this reasoning.
 The judge ruled that the EEOC had failed to provide a reasoned explanation for why a 30% incentive level did not render a program involuntary.
 The court found that the agency had simply adopted the ACA’s standard without adequately considering the distinct anti-discrimination missions of GINA and the ADA.
 Consequently, the court vacated the incentive rule, effective January 1, 2019.
 This judicial decision removed the established legal framework, leaving a void in its place.